ant-design/ant-design/docs/react/customize-theme.en-US.md

 ### Disable Motion

 antd has built-in interaction animations to make enterprise-level pages more detailed.
 In some extreme scenarios, it may affect the performance of page interaction.
-If you need to turn off the animation, try seting `motion` of `token` to `false`:
+If you need to turn off the animation, try setting `motion` of `token` to `false`:

 ```sandpack
 import React from 'react';